 Individuals having a history of breast cancer, uterine cancer, and colorectal cancer have higher chances of contracting ovarian cancer too.
 The risk is higher in women diagnosed with breast cancer at a younger age.

-Screening tests help in early detection of cancer.
+Screening tests help in the early detection of cancer.
 This enables timely treatment, reduces additional treatment costs due to advanced disease and substantially improves the chances of survival.
 Screen yourself for different cancers.

 6. Early menarche